What activities can I do?

 Will there be enough for us to do?

 A common thread among our guests is that there is simply "too much to do in just one week" and we often find guests staying for two weeks.
 There should be enough to keep you busy with the activities included in our free Active Packs, but if you have energy left over then our Active Team will hook you up with even more activities - anything from climbing to parapenting, and canyoning to paddleboarding.

 Is there a set itinerary?

-Not at all!
-After all, you are on holiday...
-We give you a free bike to use and an Activity Multipass for access to the mountain facilities, culture sights and Lifts, so you are free to explore the resort: get out of bed when you want, do what you want and relax in your own time.
-The only set time is for dinner and each evening we serve a 3 or 4 course menu in our lovely, convivial alpine hotels.
+Not at all, after all - you’re on holiday!
+We give you access to our fleet of free hire bikes (all week) and an Activity Multipass with pedestrian lift pass (and a bonus biking lift pass in Tignes) for access to the mountain facilities, culture sights and resort activities.
+You are then free to explore the resort, do your own thing or join in with our organised walks, bike rides and Family Fun Days.
+The only fixture is dinner each evening, where we serve a 3 or 4 course menu in our lovely, convivial chalets and hotels.

 The great thing about all of our resorts is that not only do they have the best riding in the world, but they also have a huge network of beginner trails for ALL abilities.
 Green and blue bike trails run round each resort and even the famous downhill courses have 'chicken runs' for relative newbies to have a go.
 Our resort staff will help you get started in resort and supply you with a map and clear guide of which areas of the mountain are best suited to you.

 A chicken run can be found on many of the popular downhill tracks.
 They are easy routes around difficult sections so that everyone can experience the thrill of Downhill mountain biking.
 We do advise renting one of our pro bikes for downhill.